As Bullhorn would say: "This is the cartoon of the film that we love, and it provides tropes and examples there-of:"

 IRS agent: (while BD & co. are walking away from him) And do you know what one-hundred-twenty-eight times two is?
 Two-hundred-and-fifty-six!
 ALL!
 UP!
 IN!
 YOUR!
 ASS, BLACK DYNAMITE!

 Quarter Hour Short: The initially-unaired pilot is this.
-The other episodes are a half-hour.
+Every other episode is a half-hour.

 Race Lift: Yakub has a device that extracts the Black out of subjects which he used to whiten the entire population of Patmos as well as kidnapped black celebrities; he also tried to turn Black Dynamite into White Dynamite.
 Fortunately Honey Bee (with Honky Kong in tow) came to the rescue.
 During the commotion Yakub ends up getting zapped by the device and turned white himself.